Marcus Allbäck: International career

 Allbäck worked for SVT as a commentator during the FIFA Confederations Cup 2009 in South Africa.

 Post-playing career

-On 7 November 2009, Allbäck was named as the new assistant coach of the Sweden national football team.
+On 7 November 2009, Allbäck was named as the new assistant coach of the Sweden men's national football team.
 He stepped down from this position in 2016, following Sweden's disappointing Euro 2016 campaign.
 He started his career as a football agent later the same year.